AzyCrw4282/mysql-gateway/README.md

-This project aims to allow interaction with the MySQL database over HTTP
+This project aims to allow interaction with the MySQL database over HTTP.
 ## What is it?

 To interact wit the `mysql` database it requires you to either access it via the